selwynpolit/d9book/book/ai.md

 ## Overview

 This chapter is a little different from most of the others in the book.
 It is more about my exploration of the current state of AI for Drupal.
-Hopefully it will grow as I (and others) use AI in Drupal more.
+Hopefully, it will grow as I (and others) use AI in Drupal more.